Southern New Hampshire University: 21st century

-SNHU absorbed the faculty and staff at Daniel Webster College along with the engineering and aviation programs, operating the college's campus in Nashua for the rest of the 2016-17 academic year after its parent company, ITT Technical Institute, filed for bankruptcy.
-SNHU purchased the college's aviation facilities (including a flight center, tower building, and hangar) at Nashua Airport, for $410,000 and enrolled up to 30 students in their Aviation Operations and Management bachelor's degree program.
+SNHU absorbed the faculty and staff at Daniel Webster College along with the engineering and aviation programs, operating the college's campus in Nashua for the rest of the 2016–17 academic year after its parent company, ITT Technical Institute, filed for bankruptcy.
+SNHU purchased the college's aviation facilities (including a flight center, tower building, and hangar) at Nashua Airport for $410,000 and enrolled up to 30 students in its Aviation Operations and Management bachelor's degree program.
 An undisclosed Chinese university, which plans to open a satellite campus, outbid SNHU for the former campus.
 To accommodate the new students, SNHU converted an unused warehouse on campus into space for classrooms, laboratories, and a machine shop.
-A dedicated engineering and technology building was later completed in January 2020.
+A dedicated engineering and technology building was completed in 2020.

 Three major construction projects were completed in 2017: the Gustafson Center, a new welcome center named for the former university president Richard A. Gustafson; Penmen Stadium, a 1,500-seat outdoor stadium; and Monadnock Hall, an apartment-style residence hall.
 In November 2017, the university announced a $100 million project including a 1,700 space parking garage and an additional 500 jobs at its downtown Manchester offices supporting the online college.

 In 2017, a fire burned down Greely Hall, one of the original residence halls on campus.
 The fire forced 50 students to evacuate into a nearby hotel (provided by the university) until new accommodations could be made.
 Nobody was injured, and the students returned to on-campus housing within two days of the fire to select dormitories with extra space.
 No longer salvageable, the building was demolished to make additional space for a new dormitory, Kingston Hall, which opened in August 2018.
 In addition to Greely Hall, Kingston Hall replaced three other original dormitories on campus (Chocorua, Kearsarge, and Winnisquam halls).

 In 2020, President LeBlanc reported that the school was on its way to reduce student tuition to $10,000 a year, which required a close look at inefficiencies in labor and programming.

+In 2023, SNHU cut its staff by 180 workers.
+An additional 52 positions were eliminated in 2024.

+Campus

+The campus is partly in the South Hooksett census-designated place, within the town of Hooksett, and partly in the city of Manchester.

 Academics

-SNHU has an admissions rate of 88%.<ref name=":US Department of Education" In 2021, U.S. News & World Report ranked the university #131-171 in Regional Universities North.
+SNHU has an admissions rate of 88%.
+In 2021, U.S. News & World Report ranked the university #131-171 in Regional Universities North.